BIOGRAPHY

 Collections

-Ehja Kang is collected by various private collectors in the United States, South Korea, Germany, United Kingdom, Japan, and Thailand
+Kang’s artworks have been collected by various institutions and private collectors in the United States, South Korea, Germany, United Kingdom, Japan, China, Singapore, Thailand, and Rwanda